 Charts & Stats

 You may select a custom date range in the date picker to view a specific window of time.
+Note that Customer reports graphs count when a purchase_item changes to Cancelled status, though customers marked as Expired are excluded from this.

 The display of charts and predictions is currently still in Beta.
 We advise that it is not to be solely relied upon and can occasionally malfunction while we iron out the kinks.
 We strongly encourage you to export your reports for the most accurate, up-to-date numbers.